Frequently Asked Questions

 5xx

-error from Vonage), you might want to implement a retry strategy with exponential backoff.
-Libraries likeasync-retry
+error from Vonage), implement retry strategy with exponential backoff.
+Use libraries likeasync-retry

 200 OK